iGufrankhan/iGufrankhan/README.md

 <p align="center">
 🎓 I'm an Undergraduate Student of Information Technology at BIT Sindri
- But you’ll find me everywhere with the handle name <b>I_am_BackTrack</b>
+ But you’ll find me everywhere with the handle name <b>I_am_BackTrack</b> .
- Passionate about tech and always eager to dive in and learn new skills!
+ Passionate about tech and always eager to dive in and learn new skills!.
 I enjoy  movies,  anime,  books, and  exploring new places!
 </p>